Learn the features of the WebKnight web application firewall for the IIS and installation procedure.

 So as you can see in the log, it blocked because URL is not RFC compliant.

-WebKnight open source WAF for IIS looks promising, and default configuration protects web server from various security attacks.
+WebKnight open-source WAF for IIS looks promising, and default configuration protects web servers from various security attacks.

 Try out to see if this is something you are looking for.
 If not you can always leverage cloud-based security providers like SUCURI for complete website security solutions.